lorenz0leoncin1/Using-Langevin-Monte-Carlo-to-Generate-Gaze-Trajectories/README.md

 ## Requirements

 Before running the code, ensure that all required dependencies are installed.
-You can do this by running:
+You can do this by running: `pip install -r requirements.txt`.

-    pip install -r requirements.txt
+The project has been developed using `Python 3.9`

 The `requirements.txt` file includes necessary packages like `numpy`, `matplotlib`, `torch`, and others.